SAP-archive/iot-reference-app-opc-ua/Docs/1-10-AutomaticBootupScripts/SiemensIOT2000.md

 1. Yaler for remote ssh access
 2. The Firmware (nodejs-firmware)

-## Adding a script at boot time for teh firmware (Yocto Linux)
+## Adding a script at boot time for the firmware (Yocto Linux)

-The folowing steps are needed for the Siemens device to run script at bootup
+The following steps are needed for the Siemens device to run script at boot-up

 ### Change to the directory /etc/init.d